-Development proposals will be supported provided that the requirements included but not limited to the below are met.
+Development proposals will be supported provided that the requirements set out below are met.

 a.
-All mature trees and hedges on the northern and western boundaries must be retained and enhanced:
+All mature trees and hedges on the northern and western boundaries must be retained and enhanced;

-- b.
-Vehicular access will be from Lyminster Road; - c.
-Dwellings must be no more than two storeys and complement the topography of the site; - d.
-The design and layout of the development should demonstrate a sensitive approach to the settings of the non-designated heritage assets at Old Vicarage and Vicarage Cottage, Lyminster Road, including landscaping to boundaries, layout of gardens, buildings and public space and massing, form and materials of buildings; and - e.
-New development shall not be occupied until the noise attenuation barrier proposed as part of the Lyminster bypass has been erected. - H1.1 ADC Policy H SP1 has given the Parish an allocation of a minimum of 10 houses which the Parish accepts will need to be delivered through the NP process.
+- b. any potential impacts upon priority species and habitats must be fully assessed and mitigated to deliver at least a 10% net gain in biodiversity through the use of the Defra approved biodiversity metric, which should be delivered on-site.
+Where it is not possible to deliver biodiversity net gains on site, developers will be required to contribute to new or restoration projects off site to deliver overall net gains within Lyminster and Crossbush.
+These projects will be subject to an undertaking through \$106 agreement or legal contract, that biodiversity management will be maintained for a minimum period of thirty years. - c. vehicular access will be from Lyminster Road; - d. dwellings must be no more than two storeys and complement the topography of the site; - e. the design and layout of the development should demonstrate a sensitive approach to the settings of the non-designated heritage assets at Old Vicarage and Vicarage Cottage, Lyminster Road, including landscaping to boundaries, layout of gardens, buildings and public space and massing, form and materials of buildings.
+The housing scheme must not prejudice the delivery of the northern section of the Lyminster Bypass; and - f. new development shall not be occupied until the noise attenuation barrier proposed as part of the Lyminster bypass has been erected. - H1.1 ADC Policy H SP1 has given the Parish an allocation of a minimum of 10 houses which the Parish accepts will need to be delivered through the NP process.
 However, the parish is so constrained that it has not been possible to identify sites to provide more than 7 dwellings (see Housing Sites Assessment Report). - H1.2 A 2020 submission was made to the ADC HELAA after initial work had been undertaken on the site assessment.
 It concluded that the site was not currently developable due to its location outside of the settlement boundary.
 However the ADC Local Plan makes it clear that the settlement boundary can be amended through a Neighbourhood Plan.
-The site is being actively promoted by the land owner who is in constant contact with National Highways in respect of the proposed bypass and who believes that he has satisfied the access requirements that they have requested. - H1.3 The density of housing on the site has been restricted to 7 units as to build 10 would give rise to a cramped development not in sympathy with its surroundings. - H1.4 Home Quality Mark (HQM) is a customer focused, third-party assessment and certification scheme.
-It recognises new homes where performance meets best-practice standards that are often significantly above those required by regulation.
-It defines a rigorous, evidence- based, relevant and independent voluntary standard for new homes, and is built on tried and tested processes commonly used in the UK and the rest of the world.
-Level 4 in the 'My Footprint' indicator aligns with the governments Climate Change
+The site is being actively promoted by the land owner who is in constant contact with National

+Highways in respect of the proposed bypass and who believes that he has satisfied the access requirements that they have requested.